muhamedugarak/WEBDEV1PROJECT/README.md

 # WEBDEV1PROJECT
-this is the project for code louisville web dev 1.
-I had to delete the original repository because I did not know what I was doing.
+This is a mock page for a auto repair shop.
+It is to display what I have learned through the Code Louisville Web Development 1 Course.